 2. Cookie & Privacy Popup Notice

 The policy pages state what cookies are used (both yours and third-party ones) and that you have to agree to the terms in order to fully use the site.
-It is very possible that, as some cookies are purely functional and not data gathering tools, that the site won’t work properly for you.
-You will, of course, have the right to request to the website owner to disclose what information you hold about the user and it be permanently deleted.
+It is very possible that, as some cookies are purely functional and not data gathering tools, the site won’t work properly for you.
+You will, of course, have the right to request the website owner to disclose what information you hold about the user and it is permanently deleted.

 4. SSL certificate

 Secure Sockets Layer certificate – it’s the encryption code process that sits on the hosting space of your website.
-It the thing that makes the browser bar display a secure notice and sometimes go green and show a padlock symbol.
+It is the thing that makes the browser bar display a secure notice and sometimes go green and show a padlock symbol.
 The purpose is to securely encrypt all the details that are entered into any forms or fields on a website.
 A variety of SSL certificates are available.